praydog/uevr-docs/src/plugins/blueprint.md

 Tested and confirmed working on 4.27 and 5.0.3

-"Load Blueprint Code" in the UEVR menu must be turned on or one of the head/controller aiming options must be enabled for these to work.
+`Load Blueprint Code` in the UEVR menu must be turned on or one of the head/controller aiming options must be enabled for these to work.

+Some functions explicitly require `Load Blueprint Code` to be enabled, not just the aiming options.

 For more information on these functions, visit the [Unreal Engine documentation](https://docs.unrealengine.com/4.27/en-US/BlueprintAPI/Input/HeadMountedDisplay/)

 ### Head Mounted Display: Is Head Mounted Display Enabled

-Only tested on < 4.18.
-Turned off for now on > 4.18 due to some bugs seen.
-More testing is needed to turn it on past 4.18.
+Always works on < 4.18. >= 4.18, `Load Blueprint Code` must be explicitly enabled for this work.

 ### Head Mounted Display: Get Device Pose